 Twenty-year-old Kyle Stynder of Avian Park near Worcester who was recently discharged from a Q&I facility in the Cape Winelands explains:

 “I do not know where and when I contracted the virus.
-I do know now that we must take the virus seriously.
+I do know now that we must take the virus serious.
 It is difficult and one gets seriously sick.
 We must wear our masks, keep social distances, stay at home and wash our hands.”

 The other Q&I facilities in the CWD are situated at DuKloof Lodge, Montagu Country Hotel and Uitvlugt Guest House.